Finding Meaning After Loss and Grief

 Jeremy, Son 1991 – 2007

 Jeremy loved music and taught himself to play guitar.
-He loved skateboarding, wakeboarding, and snow skiing.
+He loved skateboarding, wakeboarding, and snowboarding.
 He was passionate about what interested him.
 He had a great sense of humor and loved to joke around.
 He was amazing at computers and video games.
 He deeply loved all of his family and friends.
 Some of his friends would fondly call him curly.
 He had intuitiveness about understanding the importance of cherishing every moment with those you love.
 He would want everyone to remember the happy memories and live life fully like he did.

 Ian, Stepson 1988 – 2017